kseniiagoncharenko/sc-ui-tests/README.md

 This project contains Web UI tests created using Playwright and TypeScript.
 Tests cover some of the most business critical functionality available at [https://www.saucedemo.com].

+GitHub Action workflow was added to the project.
+This allows to run tests on each push and pull request into the main branch.

 ## Tests:
 1. Verify login error message: ensure that locked-out users cannot login.
 2. Verify products sorting: ensure that default sorting by 'Name (A to Z)' is available to users and it is possible for them to change the sorting order.